NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 Note the two special environmental variables ``PBS_O_WORKDIR`` and ``PBS_NODEFILE`` which refer to the current work directory in which the script is started, and the list of nodes allocated for the job.

+Ensure the option ``--nodes-list`` is set, otherwise only the head node will be used.

 This script, named for example, ``run.sh``, can be launched as::